wayne-tsai/TECHIN515_Sp25/lab5/README.md

 1. Complete the provided sketch template.
 Tune the confidence interval to control when ESP32 should consult to the cloud for gesture inference.
 2. Take a picture your serial monitor for cases when ESP32 performs inference locally, and when ESP32 consults cloud for inference.

+### 8. Clean Up Resources

+1. If you have completed this lab, and do not need the resources any more, you can go to resource groups from portal menu and delete resource group.
+This operation may take a few minutes to complete.
+Clean up resources will help to manage your bills incurred when using cloud services.

 ## Deliverables

 1. GitHub link to your project